skycoin/skycoin/cmd/cli/README.md

 ## RPC_ADDR

-CLI will connect to skycoin node rpc address:`127.0.0.1:6430` by default, you can change the address by setting the `RPC_ADDRESS` env variable with the following command:
+CLI will connect to skycoin node rpc address:`127.0.0.1:6430` by default, you can change the address by setting the `RPC_ADDR` env variable with the following command:

 ```bash